tobias-delp/docker-phaser/README.md

 phaser-build
 ```

-this will run the pastest supported version of phaser, alternatively you may provide a version
+this will run the latest supported version of phaser, alternatively you may provide a version

 ```bash
 phaser-build 3.3